 "Sensei," Sakura said, already aware of his presence a feet away, yet not turning around.

 "What are you up to?" he asked, even if the answer lay in plain sight; the tree she had been practicing on was practically in ribbons, slices and holes all over its battered trunk.

 "I'm practicing."
 She yanked back her last kunai before turning to face him.

 Sakura rolled her eyes at him.
-"I just had a really bad day," she finally admitted.
+"I just had a really bad day."

-"There are better ways to blow off steam, you know," he offered; remarkably surprised to find his voice back.
+"There are better ways to blow off steam, you know."
+He was surprised to find his voice back.

 "Like what?" came her challenge.

 Reading was the first thing that came to his mind, not quite blowing off his team but rather a good distraction that defused the need to.
 It wouldn't work for everyone, he supposed.
-Sex and/or fighting was the more common route for adrenalin-hungry shinobis.
+Sex and/or fighting was the more common route for adrenaline-seeking ninjas.
 But he wasn't about to suggest that either.

 "Alcohol?"
 He shrugged half-heartedly.